Qwerios/madlib-all/README.md

 ## installation
 npm install madlib-all

-All the madlib modules are declared as peer dependencies and will be installed alongside each other inside your node_modules folder.
+All the madLib modules are declared as peer dependencies and will be installed alongside each other inside your node_modules folder.